March 24, 2020

 What is BlephEx?

 BlephEx is a hand-held electromechanical device that is applied to the margins of the eyelids in order to clean them and improve the flow of tear film onto the eyes.
 The BlephEx device has a spinning, surgical-grade sponge tip which is soaked with a gentle exfoliating solution before it is applied to the eyelids.
-The cleaning is fast and painless without any downtime, enabling patients to get back to their usual activity immediately after.
+While some patients report a “tickling” sensation, it is unlikely to cause any pain or discomfort.
+Some patients may experience mild irritation after the procedure, but this is not typical.
+The cleaning is fast and requires no downtime, enabling patients to get back to their usual activity immediately after.

 BlephEx can be a valuable treatment at any time, but it has shown to be particularly helpful for those patients who suffer from a condition called blepharitis which causes inflammation of the eyelids – which can contribute to dry eyes.